sqall01/alertR/README.md

 [![Donate](https://www.paypalobjects.com/en_US/DE/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=TVHGG76JVCSGC)

+# Licensing and Commercial Use

+AlertR is open source and everyone can use it freely.
+It is licensed under the _GNU Affero General Public License v3.0_ which allows you to also commercially use it.
+However, if you do, you have to disclose all changes to the Software also as open source.
+This is also the case if you provide network services with AlertR.

+If you do not wish to open source your changes I can offer this Software under a different license (__Dual Licensing__).
+Please contact me to talk about the conditions.

-# Bugs and Feedback
+# Bugs, Feedback and Contact
 <a name="bugs_and_feedback"/>

-For questions, bugs and discussion please use the [Github Issues](https://github.com/sqall01/alertR/issues).
+For questions, bugs and discussions please use the [Github Issues](https://github.com/sqall01/alertR/issues).
+All other means of contacting me can be found on my [personal website](https://pawlowski.dev/).